ZabutonNage/Blog/docs/posts/2019/SafeAccess.md

     /* ... */
 }
 ```
 We simply check if the specified property name matches either of the special functions and, if it does, delegate to the relevant one.
 Notice that `prop === map.name` is used instead of `prop === "map"`.
-This ensures that the names of the function and the public property representing it are always in sync.
+This is a nice way to ensure that the names of the function and the public property representing it are always in sync.
 Whenever you rename the `map` function, the property name will reflect it automatically.

 ##### map